International Summer School Schmalkalden (updated 18 April, 2017)

 * SEMO CLASS ENROLMENT:

 We will enrol you in the classes specified on your application.
-You are enrolled in separate sections of BA490, UI343, etc. YOU DO NOT ENROL YOURSELF!
+You will be enrolled in dedicated sections of BA490, UI343, FI540, MK560, MG560 etc. YOU DO NOT ENROL YOURSELF!

 2.a TRAVEL INFORMATION FOR EVERYONE